 The doughnut that I recreated was called the dirty berry.
-It is a fried doughnut with fudge frosting and grilled strawberries.
+It is a fried doughnut topped with fudge frosting and grilled strawberries.

 Ok, it’s supposed to have chocolate chips on top too, but I didn’t realize I forgot them until AFTER taking pictures and letting the kids devour them.
 So, just pretend that I’m not a crazy, forgetful person and imagine these donuts have more chocolate goodness on top.

-I decided to go all easy on you guys for this recipe.
 You are seriously 3 ingredients away from having a Dirty Berry Doughnut feast in your house.
 Ok, 4 if you count the missing chocolate chips.

 Did you know that refrigerated biscuits can be fried up and will resemble a donut.
 Yup, it’s true.
 I have done this easy donut many times over the years.
 One of our favorites is just a plain fried donut rolled in powdered sugar…tastes like my favorite fair food…the funnel cake!

 Open a can of biscuits and flatten each one slightly.
 I did pat the edges slightly to make sure they stayed round.
 You can also cut out the center of the dough with a small round object or a knife if you can cut accurately.
 I did this with just 2 of them, so I could test my oil.
 The rest of them I left whole because I was just covering the top with frosting and strawberries anyway.